Nonsingular black holes as dark matter: Hawking radiation of nonsingular black holes

-\emph{Hawking radiation of nonsingular black holes}--For our current investigation we consider \eq{eqg00}, with $\Lambda= 0$.
+For our current investigation we consider \eq{eqg00}, with $\Lambda= 0$.
 To study the Hawking radiation process, we use the trace anomaly to obtain the flux of energy due to Hawking radiation \cite{PhysRevD.15.2088}.
 The trace of the anomalous energy-momentum tensor $T^{\mu}_{\mu}$ may be written in terms of curvature invariants and several cases in 2D are analyzed in \cite{Drehmer2009}.
 In \( (1 + 1) \) dimensions, the anomaly is expressed solely in terms of the Ricci scalar \( R \), the only independent curvature invariant in 2D \cite{Deser:1976yx}:

 For our metric, $R = -n''(r)$, where $\prime \equiv d/dr$, so that:

 The conservation equations for our time-independent $T^{\nu}_{\mu}$ are:

 the latter of which is equivalent to \be \partial_r ( n \,T_r^r )= \frac{n'}{2} T_\m^\m \,. \ee